freman9/ArduinoRed/README.md

 General notes
 -------------
-message sent to the device should not be greater than 122 characters (topic + payload length) [pubsubclient library limitation] the same for message sent from the device, this is the reasone for spliting pronto code messages
+message sent to device should not be greater than 256 characters (topic + payload length) [pubsubclient library limitation] the same for message sent from the device.